i0brendan0/pokeemerald/README.md

 * Howl is added to sound moves.
 * Shininess has been increased to 64/65536.
 * The Pickup table has been changed slightly.
 All vitamins and All TMs can be retrieved.
-* Castform will now show its shiny color if it changes form.
+* Castform now shows its shiny color if it changes form.
 (Shiny palettes made by me, may not be 100% accurate)
 * Ghost type moves are now special and Dark type moves are now physical.
 * Running is now allowed indoors.
 * Each badge increases obedience levels like Gen 5+.
 * Poison is now super effective to Bug.
 * Psychic is now not very effective to Bug.
 * Grass is now not very effective to Ice.
-* Eggs will hatch at level 1.
+* Eggs now hatch at level 1.
 * Nidoran M and Volbeat are now able to make Nidoran F and Illumise eggs.
 * Nidorina and Nidoqueen are able to breed.
 * Splash now does damage when raining based on the weight of the Pokémon using it.
 (Same table as Low Kick)